-"We have serious doubts whether this can be done by a doctor who is only focused on performing euthanasia.”EPC has serious doubts that a doctor, who work with the euthanasia clinic will follow the loose, but often referred to as strict, criteria in the Netherlands euthanasia law.
+"We have serious doubts whether this can be done by a doctor who is only focus on performing euthanasia.”EPC has serious doubts that a doctor, who work with the euthanasia clinic will follow the loose, but often referred to as strict, criteria in the Netherlands euthanasia law.
 We are also concerned with the willingness of these doctors to protect someone from elder abuse, which is difficult to identify and a growing problem in society.

 Consider the following facts about euthanasia in the Netherlands:

 - The number of euthanasia deaths increased by 19% in 2010 to 3136 euthanasia deaths.

 - The most recent five year update from the Netherlands stated that 80.2% of all euthanasia deaths are reported and there are approximately 550 deaths without request or consent per year in the Netherlands.

 - The NVVE is pushing the government to permit euthanasia for people who are "tired of living" who are 70 years old and wish to die by euthanasia for any or no reason.